Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

-\begin{rmk} Let $k^+$ denote the maximal totally real subfield of $k$.
-We remark that Lemma 2.3 of \cite{chinburg-geodesics} shows that if $k$ is not a quadratic extension of $k^+$ then $\Gamma$ will have no hyperbolic elements with real eigenvalue.
+\begin{rmk} We remark that \cite[Lemma 2.3]{chinburg-geodesics} shows that if $k$ is not a quadratic extension of $k^+$ then $\Gamma$ will have no hyperbolics with real eigenvalue.
 In this situation the hypotheses of Theorem \ref{thm:area3app1} will always be satisfied. \end{rmk}

 The techniques used to prove Theorem \ref{thm:area3app1} can be applied, in much the same manner, to prove the following result.